Zebra Cached State Database Implementation

 if the caller handles it correctly

-- multiple upgrades must produce a valid state format
+- repeated upgrades must produce a valid state format

 - if Zebra is restarted, the format upgrade will run multiple times